 To be considered for admission as a special part-time or full-time student, the student must meet the eligibility standards established in Education Code, section 48800.05.
 Special part-time and full-time students are given low enrollment priority in accordance with AB 967.
 Full-time students are subject to full tuition and fees.
-Tuition is waived for part-time students as well as all fees except parking, if applicable.
-The application can be downloaded under the Admissions & Records webpage of the College website.
+Tuition as well as all fees, except parking, if applicable, are waived for part-time students.
+The application is available under the Admissions & Records webpage of the College website.